 Nowadays most contact lenses are either made of hydrogel or silicone hydrogel.

 Hydrogel lenses are made from gel-like, water-containing plastics called hydrogels.
 These lenses are very thin and pliable and conform to the surface of the eye.

-When it comes to dry and delicate eyes, hydrogel material – thanks to its unique biocompatibility with the human eye – is quite often the most suitable choice.
+When it comes to dry, delicate eyes, hydrogel material – thanks to its unique biocompatibility with the human eye – is quite often the most suitable choice.

-A recent study that compared hydrogel lenses to silicone hydrogel lenses 1 reported that, in some subjects, there's a connection between the presence of silicone and the rise of eye allergies.
+A recent study comparing hydrogel lenses to silicone hydrogel lenses 1 found, in some subjects, a connection between the presence of silicone and a rise in eye allergies.

-The disadvantage of hydrogel lenses appears when the water gradually evaporates (e.g. after many hours of wearing, or when in challenging environments) making the material less comfortable.
+The problem with hydrogel lenses appears when the water gradually evaporates (e.g. after many hours of wearing, or when in challenging environments), making the material less comfortable.